excid3/rails/guides/source/getting_started.md

 end
 ```

-We also need a controller to create these subscribers.
+Now we need a controller to create these subscribers.
 Let's create that in `app/controllers/subscribers_controller.rb` with the following code:

 ```ruby
 class SubscribersController < ApplicationController